TheOnlineXD/Discord-QR-Auth-Client-JS/README.md

 3. Use command "$gettoken" with the bot
 3. A QR code wil pop up.
 Scan it using your phone (either using discord or a generic QR code scanner)
-4. Bot will send a DM message to account that scanned the QR Code.
+4. Bot will send a DM to account that scanned the QR Code.